Learn how to meditate in this free online meditation course that will take you on a journey to learn easy and complete instructions for meditation.

 Fortunately, your life doesn’t have to be that way.
 Imagine if you could cut through all of the unnecessary and useless information and input your brain receives every day.
 What would your spiritual, mental and physical experiences be like if you could harness the incredible ability of your brain to focus on just one thought, perception or reality?

-This is what a simple daily practice of meditation delivers – a calming of the mind so that you experience …
+This is what a simple practice for how to meditate daily that delivers a calming of the mind so that you experience …

 … Spiritual enlightenment and realization.